-Experts from the information security company Trustwave reported the discovery of a large-scale campaign of spam messages that are used to download ransomware victims onto their PCs under the guise of updates for the Windows operating system.
+Security experts at Trustwave have reported the discovery of a large-scale spam campaign that is used to download ransomware onto victims' PCs under the guise of operating system updates.
+Windows.

 The fact is that the file attached to the letter is Cyborg ransomware, which will encrypt all user files, block their contents and change the extension to .777.
 As with other ransomware, the user will be delivered a text file called Cyborg_DECRYPT.txt, which contains instructions on how to decrypt the files.
 It is not difficult to guess that the user is asked to pay for decryption, but there is no need to rush to do this, since there is no guarantee that this will help.